 - Storage.
 Storage within data centers consist of technologies, software, and devices that enable the storing of data in a data center.

 - Software.
 Software is the non-physical component of a computer system that comprises the programs, procedures, and routines involved in the efficient operation of a computer system.

 - Cabling infrastructure.
 Cabling infrastructure is the foundation of data centers as it enables the power and data transmissions that are critical to operations.

 - Power infrastructure.
 Physical infrastructure such as rack PDUs, remote power panels, busways, floor PDUs, and UPSs are necessary to provide power to IT equipment.
-Backup power is usually supplied by a fuel generator to minimize downtime.
+Backup power is usually supplied by a generator to minimize downtime.

 - Cooling infrastructure.
 Data center cooling equipment such as computer room air conditioning (CRAC) and computer room air handler (CRAH) units are designed to keep the facility at an ideal temperature and to prevent critical IT equipment from overheating.